H3llKa1ser/B00t2R00t/Methodology/Reverse Shell Execution.md

 Encoding tool: https://gchq.github.io/CyberChef/

-If interacting with an HTTP request to try to execute a reverse shell, always Double URL encode for the browser to interpret your input properly
+If interacting with an HTTP request to try to execute a reverse shell, always URL encode (characters too) for the browser to interpret your input properly

 mkfifo shell